AdobeDocs/experience-manager-65.en/help/forms/using/cm-apis-to-access-letter-instances.md

 ## Opening letter instances {#opening-letter-instances}

-Letter Instance can be of type Submitted or Draft.
+Letter Instance can be of the type Submitted or Draft.
 Opening both the letter instance types show different behaviors:

-* In case of Submitted letter instance a PDF representing the letter instance is opened.
-Submitted Letter instance persisted on the server also contains the dataXML & processed XDP, which can be used to accomplish and further custom use a case such as creating a PDF/A.
+* In the case of a Submitted letter instance, a PDF representing the letter instance is opened.
+The submitted Letter instance persisted on the server also contains the dataXML & processed XDP, which can be used to accomplish and further custom use a case such as creating a PDF/A.
-* In case of Draft letter instance, the create correspondence UI is reloaded to exact previous state as it was during the time when draft was created
+* In the case of a Draft letter instance, the create correspondence UI is reloaded to the exact previous state as it was during the time when the draft was created

 ### Opening Draft Letter Instance&nbsp; {#opening-draft-letter-instance-nbsp}

-CCR UI support the cmLetterInstanceId parameter, which can be used to reloaded letter.
+CCR UI supports the cmLetterInstanceId parameter, which can be used to reloaded letter.

 `https://[hostName]:[portNo]/[contextPath]//aem/forms/createcorrespondence.html?random=[randomNo]&cmLetterInstanceId=[letterInstanceId]`

 >[!NOTE]
 >
 >You do not have to specify the cmLetterId or cmLetterName/State/Version when reloading a correspondence, as the submitted data already contains all the details about the correspondence that is reloaded.
-RandomNo is used to avoid browser cache issues, you can use timestamp as a random number.
+RandomNo is used to avoid browser cache issues, you can use a timestamp as a random number.

 ### Opening submitted letter instance {#opening-submitted-letter-instance}

-Submitted PDF can be directly opened using letter instance Id:
+Submitted PDF can be directly opened using the letter instance Id:

 `https://[hostName]:[portNo]/[contextPath]/[letterInstanceId]`